aareshfb/Tree-Parametric-Algorithm/README.md

 The function has *Para_Algo* requires 4 arguments.

-*Q*: n x n dimention numpy array.
+$Q$: n x n dimention numpy array.
 This is the quadratic term in the objective function.

-*c*: n dimention numpy array.
+$c$: n dimention numpy array.
 This is the linear term in the objective function.

-*lam*: n dimention numpy array.
+$lam$: n dimention numpy array.
 This is the regularizer $\lambda$ in the objective function.

-*M*: *(Optional.
+$M$: *(Optional.
 The default value is 5000.)* A Float.
 This is the bounds on variable x.